 Prediction on Validation Data

 We deployed our developed model on our hold out data.
 Given in Figure 6 is the comparison between the predicted injection rate deltas versus the actual injection rate deltas in our validation set.
 The results demonstrate the model's capability to successfully identify and replicate actual anomalies, which provides evidence that the model is predictive in nature.
-Moreover, Figure 6 illustrates that the model is able to accurately capture both large scale high frequency signal, as well as smaller scale fluctuations in the injection deltas, indicating the robustness of the LSTM model.
+Moreover, Figure 6 illustrates that the model can accurately capture both large scale high frequency signal, as well as smaller scale fluctuations in the injection deltas, indicating the robustness of the LSTM model.

-The fact that the model can capture both large and small-scale measures strengthens our view that the model is indeed reliable in handling the variety of conditions experienced in the field during CO2 injection, and hints at its ability to effectively mimic the intricate patterns found within field injection rate data.
+The fact that the model can capture both large and small-scale measures strengthen our view that the model is indeed reliable in handling the variety of conditions experienced in the field during CO2 injection, and hints at its ability to effectively mimic the intricate patterns found within field injection rate data.
 The successful reproduction of significant anomalies as well as subtle variations highlights the model's potential to provide valuable insights and reliable predictions in this domain.